Moving to Ventura County?

 • Great hiking as well over at Harmon Canyon Preserve, Arroyo Verde Park and the Botanical Gardens.

-Oxnard, a Coastal Vibe, Historic Downtown and a Busy Urban Area as Well.
+A Coastal Vibe, Historic Downtown and a Busy Urban Area

 Map of City of Oxnard